-In addition, in November 2020, by a joint order of the Ministry of Energy of the Republic of Kazakhstan and the CRNM, an investment program for 2021-2025 was approved, according to which the obligation to fulfill is 214 billion Tenge.
+In November 2020, by a joint order of the Ministry of Energy of the Republic of Kazakhstan and the CRNM, an investment program for the period 2021-2025 was approved, according to which the Company has an obligation to fulfill the investment program in the period from 2021 to 2025 for the total amount of 214.2 billion Tenge.
+As at 31 December 2021, the balance of obligation under the investment program to be fulfilled was 184.5 billion Tenge.